-There is always a sense of anxiety when you recognize something isn’t quite right with your furnace.
-You’re sitting at home and you notice your furnace is endlessly kicking in and shutting off.
+There is typically a sense of dread when you recognize something isn’t quite right with your furnace.
+You’re relaxing at home and you realize your furnace is endlessly kicking in and shutting off.
 However, before you panic, there are a few things you can check when you first notice that your furnace seems to be shutting off a lot more than it should be.

-- Check the air filter in your furnace—You may think that air filters are only used to help keep the air in your house cleaner, but the filters also work to keep your system clean.
-Your first step when you realize there is a problem with your system should be checking your air filter to see if it should be replaced.
+- Check the air filter in your furnace—You may think that air filters are only used to help keep the air in your house cleaner, but they also support keeping your system clean.
+Your first step when you realize there is an issue with your system should be checking your air filter to see if it should be replaced.
 If it’s clogged or dirty, it can make it tough for air to flow over the heat exchanger.

-- Look at your thermostat—For several of us, we may have set our thermostats months ago and forgot about it, even more so when using a smart or programmable thermostat.
-Look at your thermostat to see if anything unfamiliar is going on or if it may need new batteries.
+- Look at your thermostat—For many of us, we may have set our thermostats months ago and forgot about it, even more so when using a smart or programmable thermostat.
+Look at your thermostat to see if anything unfamiliar is taking place or if it may need new batteries.
 The site of your thermostat could make a difference, as well.
-If it’s located in a place that’s often hotter than the rest of your space, such as in direct sunlight or close to another heat source, it could be wrongly assuming your home has met the desired temperature.
+If it’s located in a place that’s often hotter than the rest of your space, such as in direct sunlight or close to another heat source, it could be wrongly assuming your home is already up to the desired temperature.

 - Check out your windows for proper insulation—If your home doesn’t have appropriate insulation, your furnace is likely to shut off more regularly.
-Walk around your home and check the windows to confirm they are all closed and examine the seals around your windows for any drafts or cold air coming into the house.
+Walk around your home and check the windows to confirm they are all closed and examine the seals around your windows for any drafts or cold air entering the home.

-While you can look at these issues yourself, if issues still occur after these checks, it might be time to call in the pros.
+While you can look at these issues on your own, if issues still occur after these checks, it might be time to call in the pros.
 When your furnace is consistently turning off, it can result in unnecessary work and stress on your system that could produce more pricey repairs or even a replacement.

-Our experts are here to help you assess the situation and identify the root of the cause, so you can enjoy the rest of the season with the optimum indoor comfort.
-If you have questions, give us a call at 630-246-2698 or use our online scheduler to conveniently request an appointment.
+Our experts are here to help you evaluate the situation and identify the root of the cause, so you can enjoy the rest of the season with the optimum indoor comfort.
+If you have questions, call us at 630-246-2698 or use our online scheduler to conveniently request an appointment.